ietf-wg-httpapi/ietf-wg-httpapi.github.io/index.md

 See also the [official document listing](https://datatracker.ietf.org/wg/httpapi/documents/).

-We talk about pontential future work on the mailing list and in the [discussion repo](https://github.com/ietf-wg-httpapi/discussion/discussions).
+We talk about potential future work on the mailing list and in the [discussion repo](https://github.com/ietf-wg-httpapi/discussion/discussions).

 ## Who Should Participate